schrags08/redirector/README.md

 Determine the URL you'd like to redirect to, e.g. `https://farkusmusic.bandcamp.com`

-Run `encodeURIComponent` on this code to encode unsafe characters...
+Run `encodeURIComponent` on this URL to encode unsafe characters...

 ```js
 encodeURIComponent('https://farkusmusic.bandcamp.com');